Adrenaline Junkies, You’ll Love This: These Are The World’s Most Extreme Sports

 Caving is scary enough thanks to the extreme claustrophobic environment.
 But cave diving takes that to a whole new level.
 Not only are you hundreds of feet underground, but you’re also underwater, making this a sport that is not one for the faint-hearted.
 Small changes in the underground current can spell disaster.

-Posted on January 20, 2017 8:23 am, in For The Guys, Sports and tagged adrenaline, base jumping, cave diving, creeking, extremesports, Sports, volcano surfing, water jetpacking.
+Posted on January 20, 2017 8:23 am, in For The Guys, The Jock and tagged adrenaline, base jumping, cave diving, creeking, extremesports, The Jock, volcano surfing, water jetpacking.
 Bookmark the permalink.
 Leave a comment.